NNW - NE

 NW Lakes - W of Loweswater

 Popular with local pilots and, on the right day, worth a longish drive.

 The flying here can be very good with spectacular scenery and a great place to escape the crowds.

 It is one of the few northerly sites available but note that in summer it can seabreeze early from the west (safety not affected).

 Burnbank offers various XC opportunities from short first steps to full on epic mountain flights for the experienced.

 Postcode for Sat Nav Systems (read the Health Warning!)

 The best approach is from the A5086 via Mockerkin.
 Alternatively, the site can be approached via the scenic route from Keswick - this follows the Whinlatter Pass and the Lorton Vale to Loweswater.
-Parking is in the side of the road outside the entrance gate.
-Hang glider pilots should seek permission to drive to the foot of the hill (track becomes impassable in the wet), unload and then drive back to the road to park.
+Parking is on the side of the road outside the entrance gate.

 Getting to takeoff